-- In the case of any taxpayer with gross receipts consisting of interest, investment income, dividends from related parties, or proceeds from the disposition of a business or business segment or capital asset, those gross receipts shall be assigned as follows: - (a) Dividends paid by a related party [as defined in Sec.
-17 or other state law], to the extent included in the taxable base, shall be included in the receipts factor denominator and included in the receipts factor numerator of this state by use of the following percentages: - i) The percentage of the dividend payor's average apportionment factor [or property and payroll factors] for [this state] for the year in which the dividend was paid, if that information is available, or if not, the most recent year available, or - Where the payor's apportionment factor in the year of payment is not reflective of the source of the income from which the dividends were paid, the percentage of dividend payor's average apportionment factor[s] [or property and payroll factors] in this state for the years in which those earnings were generated; - (b) Capital gains [but not capital losses] arising from the disposition of a business or business segment shall be included in the denominator and shall be attributed to the numerator in [this state] in the same percentage as the [taxpayer's apportionment factor] or [the business's apportionment factor] [or property and payroll factors] for [this state] for the year preceding the disposition; provided that, if more than 50% of the value of the assets being disposed of represents goodwill or other intangible value, using the same percentage of the receipts factor in this state of the business entity or business segment being disposed of. - (c) Interest from lending activities shall be included in numerator of the receipts factor for this state to the extent those receipts would be sourced to this state under Sections 3(d) through 3(m) of the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute (as adopted July 29, 2015) [or this state's financial institution receipts factor rules]; - (d) Amounts collected on accounts receivable sold to or otherwise transferred to the taxpayer shall be included in the denominator of the receipts factor and shall be included in the numerator of the receipts factor for this state to the extent those amounts are collected from the transferor's customers in this state.
+- In the case of any taxpayer with gross receipts consisting of interest, investment income, dividends from related parties, or proceeds from the disposition of a business or business segment or capital asset, those gross receipts shall be assigned as follows: - (a) Gross receipts consisting of Dividends paid by a related party [as defined in Sec.
+17 or other state law], to the extent included in the taxable base, shall be included in the receipts factor sales factor denominator and included in the receipts factor numerator of this state by use of the following percentages: - i) The percentage of the dividend payor's average apportionment factor [or property and payroll factors] for [this state] for the year in which the dividend was paid, if that information is available, or if not, the most recent year available, or - Where dividends are paid from earnings [in one or more years] other than the year in which the dividend was paid, the percentage of dividend payor's average apportionment factor[s] [or property and payroll factors] in this state for the years in which those earnings were generated; - (b) Gross receipts consisting of Capital gains [but not capital losses] arising from the disposition of a business, business segment or the capital assets thereof shall be included in the denominator and shall be attributed to the numerator in [this state] in the same percentage as the [taxpayer's] business or [unitary] business segment's average apportionment factor [or property and payroll factors] for [this state] for the year preceding the disposition sale; provided that, if more than 50% of the value of the assets being disposed of sold represents goodwill or other intangible value, using the same percentage of the receipts factor in this state of the business entity or business segment being disposed of. - (c) Gross receipts consisting of Interest from lending activities shall be included in numerator of the receipts factor for this state to the extent those receipts would be sourced to this state under Sections 3(d) through 3(h) of the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute (as adopted July 29, 2015) [or this state's financial institution receipts factor rules]; - (d) Amounts collected on accounts receivable sold to or otherwise transferred to the taxpayer shall be included in the denominator of the receipts factor and shall be included in